No 21 – The trails of Rocca Pendice

 (photo by: PR Colli Euganei)

-Download in GPX formaten
+Download KMZ Download in GPX format

 Nevertheless, Rocca Pendice is a place where history and nature are inextricably linked in a fascinating way that is unique in the Euganean Hills.
 The ruins of Speronella Castle lie near its summit, while the distinctive ‘cart’ carvings - symbols of the Da Carrara family - were found etched in the rocks.
 The presence of peregrine falcons, which return to this place every year to nest, is the most important ecological feature and contributed enormously to the inclusion of the park in the Natura 2000 network’s list of Special Protection Areas (SPAs).
 As a result, rock climbing is not permitted during the nesting season.